How To Manage Politics & Conflict For Better Price Decision Making 🥇

 - Meet together as a team regularly and often.
-Thus, team members that are strangers with one another don’t know what’s their opinion on issues, impairing their ability to argue effectively.
+Team members that are strangers with one another don’t know what’s their opinion on issues, impairing their ability to argue effectively.
 Hence, frequent interaction builds the mutual confidence and familiarity team members require to argue on points.

 - Get the team members to assume roles beyond their obvious product, geographic, or responsibilities.
 In other words, being the Devil’s advocates, great innovators, and action-oriented executives can work together to ensure that all sides of an issue are discussed.

-- Think out of the box.
-In effect, try role-playing, putting yourself in your competitors’ shoes.
-In effect, such techniques create fresh perspectives and engage team members, spurring interest in problem-solving.
+- Think outside the box.
+Try role-playing, putting yourself in your competitors’ shoes.
+By doing so, it creates fresh perspectives and engages team members, spurring interest in problem-solving.

 - Be the referee.
 Don’t let the team acquiesce too soon or too easily.
 Often, what passes for consensus is really disengagement.

-So, what are the behavioural signs of a world-class pricing team that can deal with conflict and use it to solve difficult problems?
+What are the behavioural signs of a world-class pricing team that can deal with conflict and solve difficult problems?

 - They work with more, rather than less, information and debate on the basis of evidence and facts;